ncatlab/nlab-content/pages/4/0/6/8/8604/content.md

   \,.
 $$

-In [[natural deduction]] the type formation rule for a kind of type in the first in a quadruple of rules that come with every kind of type:
+In [[natural deduction]] the type formation rule for a kind of type is the first in a quadruple of rules that come with every kind of type:

 1. **type formation rule**